elimgoodman/elimgoodman.github.io/mesh/full-walkthrough.md

 ---
 {% include JB/setup %}

-IMPRESSIONS: moves way too fast, is overwhelming. too many concepts and ideas. needs more pacing and development at the different levels. basic, intermediate, advanced. you have to be able to derive value at each point. question - start with everything all configured for a novice, all abstractions built, or start with nothing and build up to complex things. the first questions answers "what do you know this can do", and the other says "here are some very cool pieces."
-I like the second one. it just has to be exactly the right pieces - it can't be all of them. this vm stuff - interesting, but irrelevant to the stated use case. it was helpful to re-read that overview. having a narrowing principle like that is helpful.

 #Startin' Real Basic: Hello World

 As our very first task, let's start with the tried and true: printing "Hello world" to the screen.
 Note that we're gonna be doing things the hard way at first, to give you a better idea of how Mesh works.